TCWTEAM/Adidas-Account-Creator/README.txt

 (This is part of a larger project I am working on so if you guys cant update see random errors or cant load the program message me asap as I probably pushed a wrong file version)

-Changelog to v1.6.0.0
+Changelog to v3.0.0.0
 -------------------
--Minor Bug Fixes
--Fixed bug where if you didnt have an accounts file it would freak out -Added a batch folder to make installing the requirements easier
+-Better UI
+-Wayy less errors
+-A way for you guys to see when you should update -Added Canada Support
+-Added a working pastebin feature
+-Fixed minor bugs